 Applicants should consult the admissions requirements detailed separately for each program in this bulletin.
 Application packets will be sent by the Office of Admissions upon receipt of the application form, part I, in the back of this bulletin.
 They should be completed in accordance with the instructions accompanying them.
-It is the applicant's responsibility to collect all the supporting materials (transcripts and letters of recommendation) and to submit them sealed in the envelopes provided.
+It is the applicant's responsibility to collect all the supporting materials (transcripts and letters of recommendation) and to submit them in sealed envelopes.
 A personal statement is required of all applicants.
 Information on additional required supporting materials is listed below under the name of the degree offered.
+The Admissions Office will not accept applications or supporting materials via facsimile machine.